• Courses

 Vimeo Tracking Recipe

-Tracks interactions of embedded Vimeo player (play, pause, etc.).
+Tracks interactions of the embedded Vimeo player (play, pause, etc.).

 Get the recipe